Why IPLS?

 Linda Hughes

-Linda completed her BA-LLB at Otago University and was admitted to the Bar in 1985.
-She commenced work as a solicitor with the Housing Corporation of New Zealand in Hamilton later transferring to the Public Trust Office and then setting up in sole practice in New Plymouth in 1991.
-Linda moved to Hamilton in 2003 and continues to work in sole practice.
-Linda’s areas of practice include property transactions, wills, estates, property succession and trusts.
-In recent years Linda has been a tutor at WINTEC tutoring legal executive students in Estate Law and Practice.
+Linda completed her BA/LLB at Otago University and was admitted to the bar in 1985.
+Linda commenced work as a solicitor with the Housing Corporation of New Zealand in Hamilton later transferring to the Public Trust Office and then practiced as a sole practitioner until 2016.
+Linda’s areas of practice include Wills, Estates, Trusts, and Property (Commercial, Residential, and Rural).
+Linda was a tutor of legal executive students in Estate Law and Practice and Property Law at WINTEC from 2005 – 2014 and tutored casually for Interviewing and Negotiation Workshops at the University of Waikato from 2014 – 2016.

 Paula Warren